ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that the selected Protocol Stack supports the feature or uses the path associated with the Selection Property, and `false` means that the Protocol Stack does not support the feature or use the path.
-Implementations of Transport Services systems may alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively.
+Implementations of Transport Services systems could alternatively use the two Preference values `Require` and `Prohibit` to represent `true` and `false`, respectively.

 An implementation of the Transport Services API needs to provide sensible defaults for Selection